Music that Moves.

 The prototype

-When we started speaking to producers, directors, agency creatives and other professionals, it quickly became apparent that we'd stumbled on something that might have a commercial application.
+When we started speaking to producers, directors, agency creatives and other professionals, it quickly became apparent that we’d found something that solved filmmakers’ problems.

 The MVP